Statutes and Financial Report

 Resignation, expulsion or, in general, termination of membership of the Association shall in no case imply the refunding of fees paid or contributions made, which shall, accordingly, remain assets of the Association.

 Art.
-8 Association Bodies
+8 Bodies of the Association.

 The Bodies of the Association are:

-– the Assembly of Members;
+– the General Assembly of Members;

 – the Board of Directors;